ChrisPaulDillon/ZumoDEX/README.md

 ### Smart Contracts

-Navigate to the smart_contracts folder and issue the following commands:
+Navigate to the smart_contracts folder and create a .env file within the client folder.
+Add the following:

+> MNEMONIC="YOUR_API_KEY"

+> RINKEBY_API="YOUR_API_KEY"

+Then perform the following commands:

 > npm install